ObjectIsAdvantag/roomkit-collector/README.md

 - GET / => healthcheck
 - GET /devices => returns the list of devices for which data is  collected
+- GET /devices/Theater => returns the details for the specified device
 - GET /devices/Theater/last => returns the latest PeopleCount value fired by the 'Theater' device
 - GET /devices/Theater/average?period=30 => returns an averaged PeopleCount value computed from the PeopleCount events fired by the 'Theater' device, over the last 30 seconds